From the time of scheduling until the time you head home we look forward to making your first experience with us a pleasant and memorable one.

 - Insurance Card/ Drug Rx Card

 - Pair of Sunglasses (we have extras if you forget yours!)

 New Patient appointments typically last about 1 hour and include pupil dilation.
 Patients are reminded that their vision may be blurry and light sensitive after their dilated exam which can make driving difficult.
 After your visit, we will collect any necessary co-pays, co-insurance and/or non-covered services at our check out stations.

-We will provide you with your registration information for our patient portal, schedule you for your next exam, and answer any last minute questions you may have.
-The patient portal will be your online access to information about your eye exam.
+We will provide you with your registration information for My Online Clinic, schedule you for your next exam, and answer any last minute questions you may have.
+My Online Clinic will be your online access to information about your eye exam.

 Listed below are a few of the insurances we accept.
 We accept numerous other insurance plans, so please call our office at 864.335.0667 to inquire about your plan.

 We are also proud to accept many of the Medicare Advantage plans being offered including; AARP Medicare Complete, Care Improvement Plus, BCBS Medicare Advantage, and Humana Gold Choice.
 If you aren’t sure if we accept your plan or not please feel free to call our office– we would love to hear from you!